twentynine78/KeepOn/README.md

 KeepOn adapts to your device's configuration to easy use and allow you to customize the Quick Settings view!

+A Tasker/Locale plugin is integrated and allows you to use KeepOn functions from another compatible application!

 ## Permissions

 - android.permission.WRITE_SETTINGS: Needed by Android to modify screen timeout settings